Skip to main content

 Mass Spectrometry Used to analyze the immunopeptidome of APCs loaded with the therapeutic to identify the exact peptide fragments being presented by MHC molecules.
 A research tool for deeply understanding the specific epitopes driving an immune response.

-The regulatory landscape, particularly guidance from agencies like the U.S. (FDA), now strongly emphasizes a risk-based approach to immunogenicity.
+The regulatory landscape, particularly guidance from agencies like the U.S. Food and Drug Administration (FDA), now strongly emphasizes a risk-based approach to immunogenicity.
 This includes rigorous characterization of all peptide-related impurities and an integrated summary of immunogenicity data throughout the drug’s lifecycle.
 This sophisticated understanding transforms the problem of ADAs from an unpredictable complication into a manageable risk that can be scientifically addressed at every stage of a peptide therapeutic’s journey from laboratory to clinic.

 References